 A very simple yet efficient way to foster collaboration is to establish shared facilities where different line services are represented and serve the people.
-These delivery mechanisms simplify access to services for beneficiaries while at the same time build a basis for collaboration between the service providers/ministries through better understanding each other's activities and mandates.
+These delivery mechanisms simplify access to services for recipients while at the same time building a basis for collaboration between the service providers/ministries through a better understanding of each other's activities and mandates.
 A one-stop shop is an example of this type of collaborative delivery mechanism.
-The delivery of several services in a single location contributes to increase transparency and efficiency, reducing transactional costs for both government and citizens.
+The delivery of several services in a single location contributes to increasing transparency and efficiency, reducing transactional costs for both government and citizens.
+It can also improve access for groups who face time and cost limitations, and difficulties travelling to application points, such as people with disability.